1984solutions/musocial.me/users.md

 # Users

-You can run **musocial** on your own machine or home server and totally forget about passwords and logging in, yet you can still use it in a multi-user setup if you wish!
+You can run **usocial** on your own machine or home server and totally forget about passwords and logging in, yet you can still use it in a multi-user setup if you wish!

 ## How this works